learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

-small, self-contained parts that could be tested in isolation, locating the malfunctioning piece should be a breeze. *Cough cough*. **An architecture comprised of many small, compartmentalized functions is easier to debug and maintain than a single monolithic function**.
+small, self-contained parts that could be tested in isolation, locating the malfunctioning piece should be a breeze. *Cough cough*. **An architecture comprised of many small, compartmentalized functions is easier to debug and maintain than a single giant function**.

 The mechanic surveys the machine's internals and doesn't see any obvious breakages.
 Then, with the machine still open, they insert some money, make a